FridahKimathi/Book-Recommendation-System/README.md

 ## Overview
 ****
-The goal of this project is to develop a machine learning model that can provide personalized book recommendations to users based on their reading history and interests.
-The model will analyze various factors, such as author, publication year, and user ratings, to identify books that the user is likely to enjoy but has not read yet.
+The project aims to develop a machine learning model that can provide personalized book recommendations to users based on their past ratings.
+The model will analyze the user’s ratings on books to identify patterns and preferences and recommend books that the user is likely to enjoy but has not read yet.

 ## Business Problem
 ***